AdebayoBraimah/fmri_preproc/README.md

 Once the environmental variables are set, simply typing `fmri_preproc.py` or `fmri_preproc.py -h` should pull up the main help menu.

-The pipeline is split into four main sections - each accessible via a subcommand (the first positional argument) with their own separate help and usage menus.
+The pipeline is split into four main sections (plus the `run-all` option) - each accessible via a subcommand (the first positional argument) with their own separate help and usage menus.

 The main help menu is shown below.

 ```
 usage: fmri_preproc.py [-h] [-s <str>] [-r <str>] [-o <str>] [-e <str>] [-version]